erhsparks/app_academy_prepwork/README.md

 ## Summary

+The App Academy program is very fast-paced.
+If you don't have a certain level of familiarity with programming in Ruby when you start the course (usually 60-100hrs of practice), you will be playing catch-up for the entire program.
+Some students can pull this off, but most can't and several students have had to leave the program as a result.

-Welcome to the App Academy Prep Course!
-This is a short, part-time course covering the fundamentals of Ruby programming.
-Its purpose is to make sure everyone is up-to-speed on day 1, that way we can hit the ground running immediately.
+For this reason, we created this short, part-time prep course covering the fundamentals of Ruby programming.
+Its purpose is to make sure everyone is up-to-speed on day 1 so that we can hit the ground running immediately.
 You will need to complete and submit your work before your cohort begins.

-Please read through ***all*** of the material below.
+The information in this syllabus is important to your success in the Prep Course and beyond, so please read it carefully.

 ## Schedule